What Makes a Great Email Marketing Analytics Report

 2. Create a Customizable Dashboard that Captures all Key Insights

-No two email marketing clients are the same, and neither are their goals (or even platforms).
-Whether you’re running a Mailchimp campaign for one client or a Drip campaign for another, create an email marketing dashboard that most reflects your client’s needs and what they’d most like to see.
+No two clients are the same, and neither are their goals (or even their chosen email service provider).
+Whether you’re running a conversion oriented Mailchimp campaign or a brand awareness Drip campaign, create an email marketing dashboard that most reflects your client’s unique goals.

 If you’ve got significant email marketing report overlaps between clients, it’s also much easier to use dashboards or reporting templates than starting from scratch.